 The attacker was walking in a targeted location with a Raspberry Pi in his backpack, spoofing the wifi access points of the location.

 When victims connected to his Raspberry Pi (thinking they were connecting to the wifi network of the campus), they were served a portal where they needed to enter their credentials, as usual.

-This post is an excerpt from my book Black Hat Rust
+This post is an excerpt from my course Black Hat Rust

 But as you guessed, it was a phishing form, absolutely identical to the legitimate portal, and all the credentials were logged in a database on the Raspberry Pi of the attacker.